supertokens/blog/content/what-is-jwt/index.md

 ```

 ### 6) Verifying the JWT

-Once the auth server sends the JWT back to the client, the client does the following steps:
+The auth server will send the JWT back to the client's frontend.
+The frontend will attach the JWT to network requests to the client's api layer.
+The api layer will do the following steps to verify the JWT:

 - Fetches the header part of the JWT (`eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9`).
 - Does base64 decoding on it to get the plain text JSON: `{"typ":"JWT","alg":"HS256"}`
 - Verifies that the `typ` field's value is `JWT` and the `alg` is `HS256`.
 If not, it would reject the JWT.